A1K28/multipendulum/README.md

 ![](trimmed-pendulum-mp4-gif.gif)

 ## Accession
-To run this project simply clone the repository and run "py_pend_run.bat".
+To run this project simply clone the repository and run "python py_pend_proj.py" in terminal.
 Keep in mind to install the dependency:
 ```bash
 pip install pygame
 ```